Gross Combined Mass Upgrades

 In June 2018 this situation ceased.
 New legislation precluded increasing the original GCM.
 The legislation, however, was not retrospective.
 Those vehicles with suspension modifications could and did continue to tow loads heavier than their makers intended.

 This legislation relating to gross combined mass upgrades also confused caravan owners and dealers.
 Not all understand ‘towing capacity’.
 Most vehicles used for towing are owned by tradespeople and the military.
 They typically pull twin-axle trailers that rarely exceed 4 metres (about 14 ft).
-The typical tow vehicle claimed ‘towing capacity’ is 3500 kg.
+The typical tow vehicle claimed ‘towing capacity’ is 3500 kg (7700 lb).
 But that towing capacity relates, for example, to be able to stop and restart on a specified gradient.
-It does not imply 3500 kg is towable via an overhung hitch.
+It does not imply 3500 kg (7715 lb) is towable via an overhung hitch.

 If increasing GCM enables a tow vehicle’s GVM to be increased (only to carry a higher payload), it makes sense to do so.
 It results in a heavier tow vehicle relative to the weight of the caravan.
 Using a GCM increase, however, to enable towing even heavier caravans further prejudices marginal towing stability.